auth0/docs/articles/protocols/saml/saml-apps/github-cloud.md

 These instructions explain how to configure Auth0 to serve as an Identity Provider for [GitHub Enterprise Cloud](https://help.github.com/en/articles/about-authentication-with-saml-single-sign-on) (i.e., github.com).
 Note that GitHub requires an Enterprise-level subscription to enable using an external <dfn data-key="security-assertion-markup-language">SAML</dfn> identity provider.

-When setting up SAML <dfn data-key="single-sign-on">Single Sign-On (SSO)</dfn> in your organization, you can test your implementation without affecting your organization members by leaving Require SAML SSO authentication for all members of the organization name organization unchecked.
+When setting up SAML <dfn data-key="single-sign-on">Single Sign-on (SSO)</dfn> in your organization, you can test your implementation without affecting your organization members by leaving Require SAML SSO authentication for all members of the organization name organization unchecked.
 See [GitHub documentation on authentication with SAML](https://help.github.com/en/articles/about-authentication-with-saml-single-sign-on) for more information.

 ::: note
 **Heads up!** This article applies to GitHub Enterprise Cloud (github.com).
 If you are looking for instructions to set up Auth0 as the identity provider for GitHub Enterprise Server (private instance), check [this page](/protocols/saml/saml-apps/github-server) instead.